All Episodes

 Rove sold his soul to the Dobsons of the world and the Falwells and the Robertsons of the world.

-That's and they can't let go of that.
+And they can't let go of that.

-But there is no evidence.
+But there is, there's no evidence.

 The Republicans have lost a whole generation of young people.

-All right, now let's go to these sound bites and give you a little flair, a little little example of how Hillary is also being ripped by her Democrat opponents.
+All right, now let's go to these sound bites and give you a little flair, a little example of how Hillary is also being ripped by her Democrat opponents.

 Well, I think the reality is people in this country either love Hillary Clinton or they don't.